StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Bug fixes**

 * Fixed issue that caused an import via the CLI to fail.
 STAC-13481
-* The deprecated elasticsearch-exporter Helm chart has been replaced with the prometheus-elasticsearch-exporter Helm chart in order to make it OpenShift compatible.
+* The deprecated elasticsearch-exporter Helm chart has been replaced with the prometheus-elasticsearch-exporter Helm chart to make it OpenShift compatible.
 STAC-13473
 * Fixed issue that prevented Keycloak authentication from working after expiry of a refresh token.
 STAC-13268
 * Fixed issue that prevented certain views from opening from the View Overview page.
 STAC-13244
 * Fixed crash when accessing the logs API.
 STAC-13149